NathanNator/ECE6745_Final_Project/submission/README.md

 zdd_plots/
 ```

-### Python Script to Adds the node variable names for all the dot files in a current directory
+### Python Script to add the node variable names for all the dot files in a current directory
 ```
 zdd_plots/add_node_names.py
 ```